The answer to the questions above is, yes, absolutely.

 Unfortunately, chimneys are typically one of the most overlooked and neglected appliances in the American household.
 When your chimney isn’t clean, it doesn’t work as efficiently as it should and you may not be getting the most optimal heat for your home.
 When wood is burned inside the chimney it builds up soot, ash, and creosote deposits in the flue that needs to be removed annually at the very least.
 It’s not only dangerous to your home if you don’t get your chimney cleaned and inspected, but it is also hazardous to your health as well.
 Many of these contaminants that are emitted as derivatives of the combustion process have been proven to be carcinogens which are cancer-causing agents.
 Prior to your inspection, our highly qualified and experienced chimney sweeps will diagnose the condition of the chimney.
 Using the proper equipment, we will thoroughly clean it free of contaminants in its entirety, perform an inspection, then offer additional solutions for chimney repair and maintenance if necessary.

 Even if you don’t use your fireplace, it still needs to be maintenanced.
 Dust and other airborne contaminants may still build up inside the flue.
 Additionally, factors such as foundation shifting, weather storms, and unwanted critter inhabitants may be in effect.
 Proper care and a regular cleaning/inspection will help your fireplace stay in the best condition and perform as efficiently as possible.
+If you’re in need of a reliable chimney repair specialist in Roseville, MN, you can count on us.

 The National Fire Protection Association recommends that homeowners have their chimneys inspected at least once a year.
 Besides needing one based on a yearly routine, a chimney inspection must be performed if there are black, oily spots on the walls of your fireplace, poorly burning fires with spotty heat efficiency, unusual odors coming from the fireplace, and animals making noise inside the walls of your chimney.
 Special events may also be a reason for an inspection.
 Such as buying a new property or if there has been some kind of structural hazard change to the chimney itself (i.e. the chimney was damaged during a storm or struck by lightning).